Home

 - Using My

-Computer or File Explorer, go to the above folder and double click on the
+Computer or File Explorer, go to the above folder.
+You want to launch the

 .exe file (example: natools32-1.0.15.exe).